oraljr/configure-ad/README.md

 - Ensure Connectivity between the client and Domain Controller
 - Enable ICMPv4 in on the local windows Firewall and check connectivity
 - Install Active Directory
+- Create an Admin and Normal User Account in Active Directory

 <h2>Deployment and Configuration Steps</h2>